 |Click Image to view detail.|

-The painting was originally entitled as "The Earth Itself" and was a gift Frida Kahlo gave to her intimate girlfriend, Mexican movie start Dolores del Rio.
+The painting was originally entitled "The Earth Itself" and was a gift Frida Kahlo gave to her intimate girlfriend, Mexican movie star Dolores del Rio.

 Frida never tried to hide her bisexuality, even from her husband Diego Rivera.
 This painting revealed her ambivalent sexuality.
-Two naked woman were sitting in the background of forest.
+Two naked women were sitting in the background of the forest.
 The light-skinned woman rests her head on another dark-skinned woman's lap.
 And in the background, this scene is being watched by a monkey, which is a symbol of devil and sin traditionally.
-Others said this painting is not sexual at all but shows two aspects of Frida's duality: the European and the Mexican Indian, the comforter and the one being comforted.
-This two nude figures depicted in this painting also appeared in Frida's another painting What the Water Gave Me.
+Others said this painting is not sexual at all but shows two aspects of Frida's duality: the European and the Mexican Indian, the comforter, and the one being comforted.
+These two nude figures depicted in this painting also appeared in Frida's other painting What the Water Gave Me.